cancel icon

 Recovery and prevention

 The key to recovery is a gradual return to training, not complete rest.
 Keep moving gently.
-Once pain settles, gradually increase load and intensity over 2-3 weeks, and monitor how your neck responds.
+Once pain settles, gradually increase load and intensity over 2 to 3 weeks, and monitor how your neck responds.

 Prevention is about sensible loading and good technique: